HINDUNILVR

 ($1 = 87.6300 Indian rupees)

-(Reporting by Ananta Agarwal in Bengaluru and Praveen Paramasivam in Chennai; Editing by Sonia Cheema)
+(Reporting by Ananta Agarwal in Bengaluru and Praveen Paramasivam in Chennai; Editing by Sonia Cheema and Nivedita Bhattacharjee)

 (([email protected];))

-July 31 (Reuters) - Indian consumer goods maker Hindustan Unilever HLL.NS reported a higher quarterly profit on Thursday, lifted by an ongoing recovery in rural markets.
+July 31 (Reuters) - Consumer goods maker Hindustan Unilever HLL.NS reported a nearly 8% increase in quarterly profit on Thursday, driven by an ongoing recovery in rural sales and higher demand for its revamped brands including Ponds.

 The Indian unit of UK's Unilever ULVR.L, home to the Dove and Surf Excel brands, said its profit rose to 27.32 billion rupees ($311.8 million) for the first quarter ended June 30, from 25.38 billion rupees a year earlier.